EMC 1800 hp B-B

 Electro-Motive Corporation (later Electro-Motive Division, General Motors) produced five 1800 hp B-B experimental passenger train-hauling diesel locomotives in 1935; two company-owned demonstrators, #511 and #512, the Baltimore and Ohio Railroad's #50, and two units for the Atchison, Topeka and Santa Fe Railway, Diesel Locomotive #1.
 The twin engine power unit layout and multiple unit control systems developed with the B-B locomotives were soon adopted for other locomotives such as the Burlington Route's Zephyr locomotives built by the Budd Company in 1936 and EMC's own EMD E-units introduced in 1937.
 The B-B locomotives worked as proof-of-concept demonstrators for diesel power with the service loads of full size trains, breaking out of its niche powering the smaller custom Streamliners.

-In 1935 EMC was starting its transition from a design and marketing company to a locomotive building company; development of regular production model locomotives was occurring before they had the capability to build locomotives.
-Construction of carbodies for EMC demonstrators #511 and #512, and B&O #50 was contracted to General Electric's Erie, Pennsylvania works, and AT&SF #1 was contracted to St. Louis Car Company.
-Like most boxcabs, they initially had control cabs at both ends, a feature that would only rarely be repeated in future North American locomotives, although it would become common elsewhere.
+In 1935, EMC was just starting to switch from a design and marketing company to a locomotive-building company, and could not yet produce the locomotives it designed.
+Construction of carbodies for EMC demonstrators #511 and #512, and B&O #50 was therefore subcontracted to General Electric's factory in Erie, Pennsylvania, and AT&SF #1 to St. Louis Car Company.
+Like most boxcabs, they initially had control cabs at both ends, a feature that would rarely be repeated in North American locomotives, although it would become common elsewhere.
 Power was provided by twin 900 hp 12 cylinder Winton 201-A diesel engines in each power unit, exceeding by 50% the most power that could be attained with a single engine at that time.
 The added "headroom" in power extended the life of mechanical parts, which was a critical issue with early diesel engines in locomotives.
 The units were built with AAR type B two-axle trucks.
 As development design locomotives, modifications were frequently made to them to overcome various teething problems; the EMC demonstrators spent considerable time in aluminum paint substituting for the units under modification.